icon-project/documentation/node/p-rep/P-Rep_Installation_guide_for_mainnet_during_pre_voting_period.md

 Citizen-node must be run with the wallet(keystore file) that registered as prep.

-The `keystore file` needs to be exported and stored in the `keys` directory Below is a directory structure under the docker-compose.yml
+The `keystore file` needs to be exported and stored in the `cert` directory Below is a directory structure under the docker-compose.yml

 ```yaml